 What is a Job Description?

-A job description is the most common term for anything related to a job page.
+The phrase “job description: is the most common term for anything related to a job page.

 - A hiring manager describes the position they need filled (duties, skills and other requirements, etc.).
 It may also include success metrics.
 Some call this the position description.